Swimming Pool Accidents and Drowning in Miami, Florida: Who Is Responsible?

 When hiring a personal injury attorney in Florida, make sure he or she has vast experience in a wide range of personal injury law areas, to make sure that all the possibilities are fully explored in pursuing your claim.

 The question of liability for a swimming pool accident depends upon the nature of the accident itself.
 Three legal theories could be involved in a claim in Florida:

 1. Premises Liability

-Accidents that are caused by dangerous conditions or defects on a private or public property, are called premises liability accidents.
+Accidents that are caused by dangerous conditions or defects on private or public property are called premises liability accidents.
 In the state of Florida premises liability cases, determining fault is based upon several factors.
 The legal theory of premises liability holds property owners responsible for ensuring the safety of anyone entering the premises, even trespassers.

 If it can be proven that the property owner failed to act reasonably given the duty of care, then he or she will be found to have breached it and a claim for negligence can be filed.
 Premises liability law applies to:

 - Property possessors or operators.
 Landlords may be held responsible for tenant and guest injuries that occur on a rental property if he or she neglected to take reasonable care in protecting them from injury.